Join us for our early spring Cumberland Conversation on 'Freedom in Captivity', with Terry Waite CBE, humanitarian and author.

 During five years as a hostage in Beirut, Terry Waite suffered the restrictions of solitary confinement, without access to books, communications or social contact.
 He had to learn to come to terms with solitude and felt compelled to make it a liberating experience.

-This weekend retreat will offer insights into combatting the loneliness of captivity, and using solitude creatively in everyday life, to contribute towards the betterment of society.
+In conversation with the Principal of Cumberland Lodge, Canon Dr Edmund Newell, Terry Waite will offer insights into combating the loneliness of captivity, and using solitude creatively in everyday life, to contribute towards the betterment of society.